Satellite Chlorophyll Data Visualization

 List of longitudes:

-Days with less than the minimum percent coverage in the selected polygon will not be plotted on the density plot or time series, or used in the bloom fit.
+Composites with lower coverage in the selected polygon will not be plotted on the density plot or time series, or used in the model fit.

 SD = standard deviation